 Advancing Cancer Care through Clinical Trials

 Clinical research — research studies with people — is essential before making a new cancer treatment widely available to the general public.

-Our Institutional Review Board of highly qualified physicians, pharmacists and others thoroughly reviews each clinical trial, applying the strictest quality standards to protect the well-being of our volunteer participants.
+Our Institutional Review Board of highly qualified physicians, pharmacists, and others thoroughly reviews each clinical trial, applying the strictest quality standards to protect the well-being of our volunteer participants.

 Past clinical trials have taught us much of what we know about cancer and its treatment.
-Volunteers in current clinical trials are paving the way for tomorrow’s cancer prevention, diagnosis and treatments.
+Volunteers in current clinical trials are paving the way for tomorrow’s cancer prevention, diagnosis, and treatments.
 We are grateful to the many people who have contributed to our enhanced knowledge.

 Access to National Trials

-Through our membership in the Sidney Kimmel Cancer Network at Jefferson, we offer you access to national clinical trials with promising new treatments.
+We offer you access to national clinical trials with promising new treatments.